zrex-finance/core-contracts/README.md

 - sets the address for the implementation that the proxy account gets.
 *Implementations will be merged with AddressesProvider in the future*

-### Mapping

-- serves as the storage for the compoundV2 tokens.

 ### FlashAggregator